 Adding custom MCP tools & resources

-A Speakeasy SDK developer can now augment their MCP server by adding extensions for additional custom tools, resources, and prompts.
+Speakeasy SDK developers can augment MCP servers by adding extensions for additional custom tools, resources, and prompts.

 Setting Up MCP Extensions

-To do so, a developer must create a new file under the mcp-server directory called server.extensions.ts.
-The file should expose the following function contract exactly.
-This function can be used to register custom tools, resources, and prompts on to generated MCP server.
+Creating a new file under the mcp-server directory called server.extensions.ts is required.
+The file must expose the following function contract exactly.
+This function registers custom tools, resources, and prompts on the generated MCP server.

 server.extensions.ts